Table of Contents

 When you first set up a simulation in Second Nature, it enters “learning mode,” which means that it knows to “listen” to the answers your expert salespeople give the AI and learn from the way that the user is speaking.
 The AI person asks questions, makes observations, and raises objections, and the salesperson replies in a natural way, so the model can learn what a “good” conversation sounds like.

 It’s important for the AI to hear answers from a few different people while in learning mode, because there are different kinds of “good” sales conversations and each salesperson will present talking points or handle objections slightly differently, but different can still be effective.
 Unlike an AI that’s assessing words in sentences or cat images, there isn’t a single definition of “good.”
 Different people use different wording, speech patterns, and styles, but they all could be equally effective sellers.
 By hearing a variety of experts, the AI is able to create a full scoring model that can score sellers accurately and consistently once it’s out of training mode.

-Bear in mind that even when Second Nature’s sales coaching platform is out of its training mode, it will still carry on learning from its users, so the conversation simulations will continue to get better and better.
+Bear in mind that even when Second Nature’s sales training software is out of its training mode, it will still carry on learning from its users, so the conversation simulations will continue to get better and better.